GitauHarrison/notes/search/install_elasticsearch_linode.md

 - [Install And Configure ElasticSearch In A Live Linux Server](install_elasticsearch_linode.md) (this article)
 - [Implement Search Functionality In Your Flask App](implement_elasticseach.md)

 The good news is that there is not much of a difference between setting up your live Linux server and your localhost.
-I recommend that you check out the [installation guide for setting up elasticsearch in your localhost](install_elasticsearch_localhost.md) before proceeding.
+I recommend that you check out the [installation guide for setting up Elasticsearch in your localhost](install_elasticsearch_localhost.md) before proceeding.

 Once you have installed Elasticsearch, you would want to update its configuration file to include your network host.